Review

 • I scoured West Elm’s website and I could not find any specific warranty information.
 That’s never a good sign.
 The best I could find is that they say they’ll try to replace or refund products that have manufacturer’s defects.
 But there’s no timeframe listed for this potential service and there’s no further information about how any of this is handled.
 This always makes me very wary.

 • A 3-year Allstate Protection Plan is available for $299.99 that covers accidents, spills, and incidentals.
-This is a nice option to have, though I’d like to see a legitimate warranty offering, too.
+This is a nice option to have, though I’d like to see a legitimate West Elm warranty offering, too.

 West Elm’s Return Options: